Dixon Reservoir: Weather

 Dixon Reservoir has a hot-summer Mediterranean climate, like most of San Diego.
 In the summer the weather is hot, while in the winter the weather is cool and wet.
 Because of the Reservoir's inland setting it is considerably warmer than coastal cities.
-The yearly precipitation averages around 15 in but may vary year to year.
+The yearly precipitation averages around 15 in but may vary from year to year.
 Most precipitation takes place between November through March.
 The water temperature normally sits around 76 °F.